dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/censor-censure.md

 In assigning `censorieus` to the *cēnsor* stem, the system subordinates semantics to etymology.
 The word denotes a disposition to blame and belongs semantically with `cenşure`, but its ancestry lies with *cēnsor*, and received English makes the same compromise.
 Nothing is forfeited that English had not already forfeited, and the visible stem yields greater return in a lexicon that records descent.

-The two adjectives bear identical stress, but since `ieu` is stress-attracting in Inglisce, only `censórial` requires the acute; the two forms are marked by different mechanisms to the same effect.
+The two adjectives bear identical stress, yet only `censórial` carries an accent.
+The acute marks stress and vowel quality together, and it is the substitute for a device the system uses wherever a word ends in a silent `-e`, which fixes the quality of the preceding vowel and draws the accent onto it. `Censórial` has no final `-e` to do that work, so the accent takes it over. `Censorieus` needs neither, since `ieu` is itself stress-attracting.
+Three mechanisms, one office: the silent `-e`, the acute, and the stress-attracting digraph all place the accent and settle the vowel, and a word calls on whichever of them its shape makes available.

 ---